 How you receive your funds

 Cash-out refinance gives you a lump sum when you close your refinance loan.
-The loan proceeds are first used to pay off your existing mortgage(s), including closing costs and any prepay items (for example real estate taxes or homeowners insurance); any remaining funds are yours to use as you wish.
+The loan proceeds are first used to pay off your existing mortgage(s), including closing costs and any prepaid items (for example real estate taxes or homeowners insurance); any remaining funds are paid to you.